Nelly Korda: 2019−2020: Top-10 of rankings and Solheim Cup debut

-2021: Breakout year: 4 wins, first major win, Olympic gold, #1 world ranking
+2021: Breakout year: four wins, first major win, Olympic gold, #1 world ranking

 In February, Korda won the Gainbridge LPGA by a three-shot margin at Lake Nona Golf & Country Club in Orlando, Florida.
-She finished T3rd at the ANA Inspiration in April, seven strokes behind Patty Tavatanakit.
+She finished tied-3rd at the ANA Inspiration in April, seven strokes behind Patty Tavatanakit.
 She then won the Meijer LPGA Classic in June, becoming the first two-time winner on the LPGA Tour for the year.
 Her tournament included a career best 62, carded in the third round.
 Later that month, Korda won her first major at the 2021 Women's PGA Championship at the Atlanta Athletic Club in Georgia.
 In the final round, she shot a four-under-par 68 and won by three strokes over Lizette Salas.
 With the victory, she also became the number one ranked player in the world.
 Korda said "A major championship and No. 1 in the world.
-Is this week even real?
-It's amazing."
+Is this week even real?"
 She finished the tournament with a score of 19-under-par, which equaled the tournament's lowest ever score set by Inbee Park in 2015.

 Korda then competed for the United States at the delayed Summer Olympics in Japan.
 During her second round, she reached the 18th tee at 11-under-par for her round.
 A birdie on the final hole would have carded her a 59 but she double-bogeyed the hole for a 62.
 Two days later, she won the gold medal, and became just the second female golfer from the United States to achieve the feat, and the first since Margaret Abbott at the 1900 Olympic Games.
 Korda represented the United States again at the 2021 Solheim Cup in Toledo, Ohio.
-She finished the event with a 220 record, which included a 1 up victory over Georgia Hall in the singles, but USA would lose 1315 overall.
+She finished the event with a 220 record, which included a 1 up victory over Georgia Hall in the singles, but the United States lost 1315 overall.